reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 You can see info about all the configuration settings used by executing::

-  reahl-control listconfig --files --info etc
+  reahl listconfig --files --info etc

 Or, to see the other possibilities related to `listconfig`, use::

-  reahl-control listconfig -h etc
+  reahl listconfig -h etc

 Prepare the database